This section provides information about managing discussions when cohorts are enabled in your course.

 For example, you add “(everyone)” to the names of the unified course-wide discussion topics in your course.

-When students visit the Discussion page and use dropdown lists to select a course-wide topic, the topic names indicate who can see the posts, responses, and comments.
+When learners visit the Discussion page and use dropdown lists to select a course-wide topic, the topic names indicate who can see the posts, responses, and comments.

 (In the illustration above, every topic name includes either “(everyone)” or “(private)”.
-You may only find it necessary to explicitly identify topics that have a unified audience for all posts.)
+You might find it necessary only to explicitly identify topics that have a unified audience for all posts.)

-For more information about adding and configuring course-wide discussion topics, see Creating Discussion Topics for Your Course or Example: Configuring Course-Wide Discussion Topics As Divided.
+For more information about adding and configuring course-wide discussion topics, see Create Course-Wide Discussion Topics and Specify Whether Course-Wide Discussion Topics are Divided by Cohort.

 If desired, you could also apply a naming convention to the content-specific discussion topics that you add as Discussion components in Studio.
 For example, you could include an identifier like “(private)” or “(small group)” in the Subcategory name of every Discussion component that you add.